Global Health Respiratory Network (GHRN)

 Improving respiratory health of the world's poorest through research collaborations

-The Global Health Respiratory Network (GHRN) is bringing 10 Respiratory NIHR Groups and Units and one GCRF-funded project together to build value through collaboration, enhance the funders' investment and meet our aim of improving respiratory health of the world’s poorest.
-The Network aims to leverage the capacities of its members to identify new ways to tackle challenges in the Global South and to improve the collective competitiveness and effectiveness of the network members.
+The Global Health Respiratory Network (GHRN) brought together 10 Respiratory NIHR Groups and Units and one GCRF-funded project together to build value through collaboration, enhance the funders' investment and meet our aim of improving respiratory health of the world’s poorest.
+The GHRN partners continue to meet, learn and share experiences even as many of the funded projects have completed.
+The Network aims are to leverage the capacities of its members to identify new ways to tackle challenges in the Global South and to improve the collective competitiveness and effectiveness of the network members.
 The UK-funded Global South-facing research collaborations share a focus on respiratory related illness and on capacity building and multidisciplinary research in active partnership with low and middle income country researchers.

 Drawing attention to Respiratory Health